Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

-What remains is to prove that condition (ii) of Definition \ref{rao} holds for the chain-atom ordering obtained by applying the reordered process to our GRAO for $P$.
-Here we may use Lemma \ref{reordering-as-swaps} which showed that applying the reordering process to our GRAO for $P$ yields a GRAO for $P$, which in particular therefore satisfies condition (ii) in the definition of GRAO.
-But condition (ii) in the definition of GRAO is exactly equivalent to condition (ii) in the definition of RAO, completing our proof. \end{proof}
+What remains is to prove that condition (ii) of Definition \ref{rao} holds for $\Lambda^{re}$.
+Here we may use Lemma \ref{reordering-as-swaps} which tells us that applying the atom reordering process to $\Lambda $ yields a GRAO for $P$.
+Therefore $\Lambda^{re}$ satisfies condition (ii) in the definition of GRAO.
+But condition (ii) in the definition of GRAO is the same as condition (ii) in the definition of RAO, albeit phrased slightly differently, completing our proof. \end{proof}